Joins via Geometric Resolutions: Worst-case and Beyond: Upper Bounds

 where we use $y_i \cap z_i$ to denote the {\em longer} of the two strings $y_i$, $z_i$.
 Geometrically, $\mv w_1$ and $\mv w_2$ are adjacent in the $\ell$th dimension, and in the other dimensions we are taking the intersection of those two dyadic segments which are contained in one another.
 For the rest of the paper, unless we explicitly mention otherwise, whenever we say resolution we mean geometric resolution.
 Pictorially this can be visualized for $n=2$ as in Figure~\ref{fig:main:resolution}.

-We briefly explain the name `resolution.'
-In propositional logic, the resolution of two clauses $C_1$ and $C_2$ is a clause $C_3$ such that every truth assignment satisfying both $C_1$ and $C_2$ must satisfy $C_3$.
-The geometric resolution of two boxes $\mv w_1$ and $\mv w_2$ is a box $\mv w_3$ such that every point {\em not} covered by either $\mv w_1$ nor $\mv w_2$ must not be covered by $\mv w_3$.
+We briefly explain the name `resolution'.
+In propositional logic, the resolution of two clauses $D_1$ and $D_2$ is a clause $D$ such that every truth assignment satisfying both $D_1$ and $D_2$ must satisfy $D$ (and $D$ has the minimal number of literals possible).
+The geometric resolution of two boxes $\mv w_1$ and $\mv w_2$ is a box $\mv w$ such that every point covered by neither $\mv w_1$ nor $\mv w_2$ must not be covered by $\mv w$ (and $\mv w$ is maximal).

+In particular, logical resolution has a geometric interpretation.
+The negation of a (disjunctive) clause is a conjunction corresponding to a box in the Boolean cube.
+The logical resolution of two clauses is a clause corresponding to a box which is the geometric resolution of the two boxes corresponding to the two clauses.
+See Figure~\ref{fig:main:log-resolution}.

+The following example explains the opposite connection: It explains the logical interpretation of geometric resolution. \begin{example}[Geometric resolution is a special case of logical resolution] Consider the geometric resolution depicted in Figure~\ref{fig:main:resolution} between the two dyadic rectangles $\mv w_1 = \dbox{\lambda,00}$ and $\mv w_2 = \dbox{10,01}$.
+The $X$-dimension (i.e. the horizontal one) is encoded using two bits.
+Let $x_1, x_2$ be the truth values corresponding to those two bits (i.e. $\true$ if the bit is $1$ and $\false$ otherwise).
+Similarly, the (vertical) $Y$-dimension is encoded using two bits, corresponding to $y_1$, $y_2$.
+The rectangle $\mv w_1$ corresponds to the conjunctive clause